tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/manage.rst

 -------------

 When creating a vendor bill and selecting the appropriate purchase order, you may continue to select additional purchase orders.
-Odoo will add the additional line items from the purchase orders you select.
+CoquiAPPs will add the additional line items from the purchase orders you select.
 If you have not deleted the previous line items from the first purchase order, the bill will be linked to all the appropriate purchase orders.